-Termites are insects that feed on wood like the furniture in your house, your books, your precious tree in your yard, and even your insulation.
+Termites are insects that feed on wood like the furniture in your home, your yard, and even your insulation home remedies.
 There are over 2,000 different species of termites around the world, but you’ll only find about fifty of them in the United States.

 Termites prefer warm climates so you’ll find them in every state in America except for Alaska.
 The 3 main species of termites that cause about 5 billion dollars yearly in damages are the dampwood, drywood, and subterranean termites.
 Out of these three groups of termites the subterranean is the most destructive and causes the most damages.
 Both the drywood and subterranean termites can infest your home while the dampwood termites are less likely because they mainly live in heavily forested areas.